-Local procedures for information sharing and confidentiality, can be found in: Milton Keynes Safeguarding Children Board procedures - Chapter 2.4 http://mkscb.procedures.org.uk/
+Local procedures for information sharing and confidentiality, can be found: https://mkscb.procedures.org.uk/skyypz/mk-together-partnership/information-sharing-and-confidentiality

 In summary:

 - All staff are aware that they must not promise to keep 'secrets' with children and that if children disclose abuse, this must be passed on to the Designated Safeguarding Lead as soon as possible and the child should be told who their disclosure will be shared with. - Staff will be informed of relevant information in respect of individual cases regarding child protection on a 'need to know basis' only.